otfried/old-ipe-releases/README.md

 # The extensible drawing editor Ipe

-**Do not use this repository directly** unless you are familiar with git and github.

-You can find download links for the current Ipe version on the Ipe homepage at:
+You can find download links for the sources as well as Windows packages and Mac OS X apps of the current Ipe version on the Ipe homepage at:

 [http://ipe.otfried.org](http://ipe.otfried.org)